Magnesium before or after exercise

 Melanie Seyfarth

-Did you know that typical nighttime calf cramps often have nothing to do with a magnesium deficiency?
+Did you know that those typical nighttime calf cramps often have nothing to do with magnesium deficiency?
 Where magnesium really plays a role is in sports.
-There, magnesium can, for example, influence your energy metabolism and make a real difference.
-No wonder many active people swear by magnesium.
-But one question remains: Should magnesium be taken before or after exercise?
+There, magnesium can, for example, influence your energy metabolism!
+No wonder so many active people swear by it.
+But one question remains: Should magnesium be taken before or after working out?
 What makes the most sense?

-Your knowledge to go: Magnesium before or after exercise?
+Your quick takeaway: Magnesium before or after working out?

-• Magnesium needs can be met through a balanced diet and (if necessary) through supplements.
+• Magnesium needs can be covered through a healthy diet and, if necessary, through supplements.

-• Whether magnesium should be taken before or after exercise depends on your personal goals and preferences.
+• Whether magnesium should be taken before or after training depends on your personal goals and preferences.

 Why magnesium in sports at all?

-Magnesium, like all other nutrients, is very important for us and is involved in many processes in the body such as muscle contraction, the immune system, and bone metabolism.
-For example, magnesium contributes to the maintenance of normal bones and teeth and also to normal muscle function.
-That brings us to the topic of sports!
+Magnesium (like all nutrients) is important for many processes in the body, such as muscle contraction and bone metabolism.
+For example, magnesium contributes to maintaining normal bones and teeth and to normal muscle function.
+That brings us directly to sports!

-What benefits does magnesium have in sports exactly?
+What are the benefits of magnesium in sports?

 Who needs magnesium?